vishakvs/sub-image-matching/README.md

 Just compile subimage.c and libbmp.c using any standard c99 compiler.
 Only standard C libraries used.

 # to-do
-Need to reduce matching time using algorithm.
+Need to reduce matching time using good matching algorithm.
 Learining it now.